wangjeaf/mustache-pro/README.md

 result:

 ```
-this is A
+oh my god! this is A
-this is B
+oh my god! this is B
 ```